Wanna know where to buy bulk in London?

-Owing to hygiene regs, it’s kinda hard to find refill liquid shampoo etc in the U.K. Instead, try asking your hair salon if they will refill for you.
-I emailed ahead and they were cool with me returning with the original bottles and refilling for me.
-They are doing me a favour so don’t expect all salons to oblige.
+- Try asking your hair salon if they will refill for you.
+I emailed ahead (pun intended!) and mine were cool with me returning with the original bottles and refilling for me.
+They are doing me a favour so don’t expect all salons to oblige but always worth asking.

 Butchers – find a local one to you – I always choose organic as non-organic animals are highly likely to be fed some gm feed as part of their diet, even in the UK!
-Simply take a container, I use a few stainless steel tins, and hand it over explaining you’d love them to put it straight in the tin, no plastic please.
+Simply take a container, I use a few stainless steel tins or glass jars and hand them over explaining I’d love them to put it straight in the container, no plastic please.
 They get it, they really do.

 TO YOUR DOOR DELIVERY

 Reyouzable have just started delivering zero waste dry goods and cleaning products to your door.
 Their offering is constantly expanding.
 Currently limited to certain London postcodes, email them to find out if they can deliver to you!

 Zero Waste Club – offering an ever-expanding list of organic foods, including: coffee, tofu, nutritional yeast, nuts, seeds, pasta, beans, rice, dried fruits, oats, muesli, sugars, salts, herbs and spices delivered in brown paper bags/plastic-free packaging.
 They deliver all food items to UK and Europe, dispatching every Wednesday.

 Plastic Free Pantry – offering a wide selection of whole foods/staples in recyclable, reusable or home compostable packaging, including pasta, flours, herbs, spices, rice, nuts and seeds etc. You can also send them your own containers to be filled!